 When buying phones and laptops, consumers are always looking for smaller & faster devices.
 In order to meet these expectations new connectors had to be invented featuring smaller footprints and ever increasing data speeds.

-As a result, USB Type-C (USB-C) ports where introduced.
-With Apple being one of the first companies to incorporated this type of connector into one of their main products, starting with their MacBook Pro in 2016.
+As a result, USB Type-C (USB-C) ports were introduced.
+With Apple being one of the first companies to incorporate this type of connector into one of their main products, starting with their MacBook Pro in 2016.

 Is Thunderbolt 3 / 4 the same as USB-C?

 Yes and no.